momentum-mod/docs/content/docs/guide/map_submission/review_checklist.md

 - [ ] **CSM Fix Tool:** CS:GO maps have an `env_cascade_light` entity if they use CSM shadows

 # Step 3: Other in-game things to review
-- [ ] Refraction textures don't have a dark tint (requires recompile?)
+- [ ] Maps don't have invalid textures, cubemaps (unless from TF2), skyboxes or models
-- [ ] Maps don't have invalid textures, cubemaps, skyboxes or models
+- [ ] Default spawn position and direction faced (yaw) is ok (reload the map to check)
-- [ ] Default spawn position and direction faced is ok (reload the map to check)
+- [ ] Reset triggers don't face the player backwards when hit (UseLandmarkAngles is set to 1 where this would otherwise occur).

 # Step 4: Lumper review
 - [ ] Check for invalid entities ("Entity Review" tab)